abelljs/abell-renderer/README.md

 <br/><br/>

-We will be moving this repository to monorepo https://github.com/abelljs/abell/releases/tag/abell-renderer-v1.0.0-alpha.3.
-The new code is maintained at [abell one branch](https://github.com/abelljs/abell/tree/one)
+This repository is being moved to monorepo [abelljs/abell](https://github.com/abelljs/abell/tree/one).
+You can new release there [abell-renderer@v1.0.0-alpha.3](https://github.com/abelljs/abell/releases/tag/abell-renderer-v1.0.0-alpha.3).

 <p align="left">A template parser that lets you use JavaScript syntax to render loops, conditions, do maths, and require JSONs from HTML.
 Low level library used in <a href="https://github.com/abelljs/abell">abelljs/abell<a></p>